Due to the coronavirus (COVID-19) spreading globally, this weekend’s grocery shop was chaotic, nerve-wracking, and concerning.

 Need recipe ideas?
 I got you.
 Below are breakfast, lunch, and dinner recipes that use only or mostly pantry and cheap non-perishable food items.

-Puerto Rican-style beans are perfect with a side of white rice, sweet plantains, and sliced avocado.
+Easy, flavorful black beans perfect with a side of white rice, sweet plantains, and sliced avocado.

 This oil-free veggie “fried” rice is perfect if you have a bunch of vegetables lying around that need to be used up.
 If you prefer an oil version, check out “chicken” stir-fry.

-Craving chocolate for breakfast?
-These are perfect for your morning meal – packed with fiber, plant-based protein, and deep cocoa flavor.
+Craving potaotes for breakfast?
+These are perfect for your morning meal – easy, cheap, and goes along with any savory breakfast side including tofu scramble.

 How about a bowl of creamy oats?
 Add a dab of butter and a pinch of salt.
 Breakfast is ready!